shimw6828/MassiveQC/README.md

 for srr in `sed "1d" ~/project/input.txt|cut -f2 |xargs`
 do
   # We have no network in the node, so we need to download the fastq file in advance
-  python SingleQC -c ~/project/config.txt -s $srr --only_download
+  SingleQC -c ~/project/config.txt -s $srr --only_download
   #conda activate in pbs or slurm will be failed, see https://github.com/conda/conda/issues/5071
   # If the download is successful, the download step will be skipped.
   echo "source activate MassiveQC; SingleQC -c ~/project/config.txt -s $srr --skip_download" > ~/project/MassiveQC/pbs/${srr}.pbs